cowboychicken/citybikesdata/README.md

     - Github Actions

-Immediate To-Do:
-    - ETL
-        - flatten location column
-        - Clean up data - parse/trim, replace nan's,
-        - Convert lat/long to number types
-        - make new migration to alter table with new columns from transformations
-        - make scripts so log shows errors. currently will not record anything if any scripts break

-    - DB Schema
-        - Add date-proccessed to edl

 Future Work:
  - Pass in db credentials using env variables for cron scripts
  - Add db back up and rebuild functionality (dump,migration)